10,000 may need evacuation from ravaged Florida Keys

 "PLEASE - don't try to return to the Keys until you get an official okay," Bartus said on Facebook.
 "The first responders and crews on the scene are adamant that the Keys cannot handle any more people until they can assist the ones who are there and in need."

-Gastesi, who predicted this level of destruction last week and warned folks they were on their own once Irma's outer bands approached, told CNN on Monday that the Keys are closed unless you're a recovery worker or emergency responder.
+Gastesi, who predicted this level of destruction last week and warned folks they were on their own once Irma's outer bands approached, told CNN that the Keys are closed unless you're a recovery worker or emergency responder.

 For those who remain on the islands, a dusk-to-dawn curfew will be in effect until further notice, Monroe County Sheriff Rick Ramsay said.